 Ben Elkind, New England Campus Organizer.
 Ben joins J Street after two years of organizing with the Greater Boston Interfaith Organization, an affiliate of the Industrial Areas Foundation.
 Prior to his work there, Ben attended the University of North Carolina, Chapel Hill where he co-founded a J Street U chapter and later served on J Street U's national student board.
 Ben spent the summer before his senior year in Jerusalem, working for the Association for Civil Rights in Israel and participating in J Street U's first "Engage with Israel" summer trip.
 At UNC, he studied philosophy and cultural studies, and wrote a thesis about leftist activism in the Israeli-Palestinian conflict.
 Ben is from Washington, DC, and now lives in Cambridge, MA.
 Contact Ben

-Katelyn McNelis, Special Assistant to the President and Chief of Staff.
+Katelyn McNelis, Special Assistant and National Operations Associate.
 Katelyn joins J Street after graduating from Georgetown University's School of Foreign Service, where she majored in Middle Eastern Studies and minored in Jewish Civilization.
 Katelyn served as co-president for J Street U Georgetown and the South East Communications co-chair for J Street U. During the summers of 2014 and 2015, she volunteered at Project Harmony Israel, an integrated Arab-Jewish summer camp in Jerusalem affiliated with Hand in Hand schools.
 Previously, she has interned for the J Street Education Fund and Senator Kirsten Gillibrand.
 Contact Katelyn

 Courtney Rohrbach, Director, Events and Marketing.
 Courtney joins J Street with over ten years of development and event experience.
 Most recently with the Alzheimer’s Association, Courtney has a diverse background in the arts, Jewish community and health care.
 A native of Chicago, Courtney spent four years at Ann & Robert H. Lurie Children’s Hospital of Chicago specializing in event production, branding and marketing.
 Prior to that, Courtney worked with corporate and individual giving development at Hubbard Street Dance Chicago.
 As a teen and through her college years, Courtney worked at Camp Chi starting as a camper and working through the ranks to Program Director.
 A graduate of University of Illinois Champaign-Urbana, Courtney is a native Chicagoan that has recently relocated to Washington, DC.
 Contact Courtney